Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • antibacterial drugs (in rare cases);

-• articular syndromes can be additionally treated with GCS injections into the joints (contraindications - gold preparations);
+• articular syndromes can be additionally treated with injections of corticosteroids into the joints (contraindications - gold preparations);

 • analgesics;